-There are a lot of job boards out there, and reaching the talent that you want to reach will require you to understand your hiring needs and track the results of the job boards that you use.
+While many are concerned about posting their open positions on the best job boards, there are a lot of other factors that can affect your results.
+Not only are there a lot of job boards out there, but reaching the talent that you want to reach requires you to understand your hiring needs and track the results of the job boards that you use.

-Job boards give you a platform to reach hundreds, thousands or even millions of candidates, but it isn’t enough to paste your old job description into a job board and call it a day.
+Job boards give you a platform to reach hundreds, thousands, or even millions of candidates, but it isn’t enough to paste a poorly constructed job description into a job board and call it a day.
 No matter how much you’re paying to sponsor your ad in search results, a bad ad is a bad ad, and no amount of visibility will make up for this fact.

-You can get better results from job boards, as long as you can put out an appealing job ad to strategically chosen job boards, you will make more talented hires, increase the efficiency of your hiring budget and improve your ability to source high quality hires.
+You can get better results from the best job boards, as long as you can put out an appealing job ad to strategically chosen job boards, you will make more talented hires, increase the efficiency of your hiring budget and improve your ability to source high quality candidates.

 The Right Job Board